-LGIM provided examples of the votes it considered to be the most significant for the Plan over the period.
+LGIM, Janus Henderson, Schroders and WHEB provided examples of the votes they considered to be the most significant for the Plan over the period.
 These votes are broadly aligned with the Trustee's view for what is significant.

-The Trustee's criteria for what is a significant vote will develop over time with input from its Investment Adviser, Asset Manager, and underlying investment managers.
+The Trustee's criteria for what is a significant vote will develop over time with input from its Investment Advisor, Asset Manager, and underlying investment managers.
 In general terms, the Trustee views the most significant votes to be those which align with the Trustee's stewardship priorities or those impacting stocks which are a material holding within a portfolio.
 The Trustee seeks to report on a range of different types of resolutions to demonstrate the breadth of voting undertaken on its behalf.